coder-virjay/emoji-mart-vue-fast/README.md

 # Installation

-Install from npm: `npm install --save emoji-mart-vue-fast`.
+Install from npm: `npm install --save emoji-mart-vue-fast-next`.

 It is also possible to install directly from github (could be useful for forks): `npm install --save serebrov/emoji-mart-vue#5.4.9.`